 One of the fears felt by professionals entering or training in rehabilitation is that they will lose or not use their professional expertise (or, more simply, be afraid of loss of status); a concomitant risk is a failure to maintain and use their professional expertise.
 In reality, within a rehabilitation team, it is essential to have a high level of knowledge both to know when it is reasonable to adapt or alter the accepted assessment or treatment and to know when it is inappropriate to do so and to have evidence to support this.

 The capability is that the rehabilitation professional is “able to maintain their professional expertise and to use it effectively within the context of a multi-professional team, contributing o team decisions and actions, adapting practice to the patient’s benefit.”
 The capability is expanded upon and can be seen on this page. (here)

-The important aspect of this capability is that the professional has sufficient, and well-founded self-confidence that they can ‘wear their expertise lightly’, using it without difficulty and without being difficult.
+The critical aspect of this capability is that the professional has sufficient and well-founded self-confidence that they can ‘wear their expertise lightly’, using it without difficulty and being complicated.

-This page has introduced seven generic capabilities all healthcare professionals should have.
-It has focussed attention on the aspects of these generic areas of knowledge and skill that will be of specific relevance to professionals working as rehabilitation experts, usually in a team.
-The facets of generic expertise of particular importance to rehabilitation experts are not so important to many other healthcare professionals.
-The succeeding pages will, when written (!) expand on each,
+This page has introduced seven generic capabilities all healthcare professionals should have, shown below.
+It has focused on the aspects of these generic areas of knowledge and skill that will be relevant to professionals working as rehabilitation experts, usually in a team.
+The facets of generic expertise of particular importance to rehabilitation experts are unimportant to many other healthcare professionals.
+The succeeding pages expand on each capability.